Earn your master of science degree in chemistry at TWU.

 In addition to scholarships and fellowships, opportunities to serve as a teaching assistant and/or research assistant are available, providing both financial support and educational experience.

-Our department offers several graduate teaching assistantships each year.
+Our division offers several graduate teaching assistantships each year.
 Research assistantships also may be awarded for sponsored research in specific areas.
 Out-of-state tuition may be waived for those with assistantship appointments.

 - Learn more about scholarships and financial aid.